-Cassidy Cheang is a senior designer, and has been practicing both interior and architectural design within the Bay Area for over ten years.
+Cassidy Cheang graduated from the Academy Of Art University in 2008 with a degree in Interior Architecture and Design and received his Master Degree in Architecture in 2012.
+His academic work focus was on the analysis of urban and suburban morphology and spontaneous city programming extended to architectural form.
+His work included the research and development of parametric digital software.
+Cassidy has been practicing both interior and architectural design within the Bay Area for over ten years.
 He is a LEED Green Associate and is a Certified Green Point Rater.
 His experience ranges from mixed-use developments to single and multi-family housing.
 He has done extensive research in urban theory and urban development including analysis of real estate and property trends.
 His prior experience includes working alongside Gensler and the Rebuilding Together Foundation on multiple urban improvement projects throughout San Francisco.

 Leonardo Escaroz completed his Bachelor of Architecture at ITESM Monterrey in Mexico with additional credits in BIM Modeling, Parametric design, and Landscape design.
 He believes that architecture is political, and its design must highlight both the art and the social responsibility behind it.
 He’s collaborated with numerous engineers and designers in the Bay Area in landscape projects and senior multi-family housing.
 He is influenced by living abroad in Japan and being raised in Mexico.

 Vicky Griffin studied Building Design at Anglia Ruskin University, in Cambridge, England.
 She has worked in the design field as an Interior Designer, Space Planner, and Project Manager.
 She now helps to keep Baran Studio running smoothly while keeping our projects publicized in local news outlets, industry journals, and award submittals.